LiskArchive/lisk-legacy-docs/introduction.md

 # Upgrade

-If you already have Lisk Elements installed and wish to upgrade your installation, you can follow the instructions below for your specific distribution.

-## Upgrade Lisk Elements via NPM

-To update your global installation to the latest version of Lisk Elements, simply run the following command:
+To update your installation to the latest version of Lisk Elements, simply run the following command:

 ```bash
 npm update --save lisk-elements